Samasaur1/samasaur1.github.io/_posts/2023-08-22-terminal-apps-respecting-system-dark-mode.md

 We check whether we're in light or dark mode, set some environment variables, and then run whatever the command is.
 Note that the way I'm currently checking for dark mode is not ideal, but there is [an open ticket](https://github.com/Samasaur1/dmn/issues/1) to use the officially supported method.

-Finally, we register our callback on system wake from sleep (since the computer can shift themes while the computer is sleeping, which does not send notifications but is visible when the computer wakes:
+Finally, we also register our callback on when the system wakes from sleep, in case the computer has shifted themes while asleep:

 ```swift
 NSWorkspace.shared.notificationCenter.addObserver(